-- (a) on summary conviction to a fine of one million dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- on summary conviction to a fine of one (a) thousand dollars hundred and imprisonment for two years; or - (b) on conviction on indictment to a fine of five hundred thousand dollars and imprisonment for three years.

-10. (1) A person who, intentionally and without lawful Illegal system excuse or justification, hinders or interferes with a computer interference system commits an offence.
+9. (1) A person who, intentionally and without lawful excuse or justification, hinders or interferes with a computer system commits an offence.